ignamv/lantz/docs/overview.rst

     >>> fungen.update_async({'ac_mode': True, 'amplitude': Q(42, 'V')})
     >>> print('I am not blocked!')

 will update `ac_mode` and `amplitude` without blocking, so the print statement is executed even if the update has not finished.
 This is useful when updating multiple independent instruments.
-The state of the operation can be verified using the returned :py:class:`concurrent.futures.Future` object:
+The state of the operation can be verified using the returned :py:class:`asyncio.Future` object:

     >>> result1 = fungen.update_async({'ac_mode': True, 'amplitude': Q(42, 'V')})
     >>> result2 = another_fungen.update_async({'ac_mode': True, 'amplitude': Q(42, 'V')})
     >>> while not result1.done() and not result2.done()
     ...
 DoSomething()

 Just like `update_async`, you can use `refresh_async` to obtain the value of one or more features.
-The result is again a :py:class:`concurrent.futures.Future` object whose value can be queried using the result method :py:meth:`concurrent.futures.Future.result`
+The result is again a :py:class:`asyncio.Future` object whose value can be queried using the event loop's method :py:meth:`BaseEventLoop.run_until_complete`

     >>> fut = obj.refresh_async('eggs')
     >>> DoSomething()
-    >>> print(fut.result())
+    >>> print(asyncio.get_event_loop().run_until_complete(fut))

 Async methods accept also a callback argument to define a method that will be used